 Problem-solving sociology uses sociological insights and ideas to solve social problems, and uses the solving of social problems to advance sociological theory.
-See this brief introduction and this theoretical discussion, listen to a podcast, or order the book.
+See this brief introduction and this theoretical discussion, order the book, or watch a book talk.

 We currently run the following initiatives: